 Change the USG LAN IP Before Adoption

 If the controller is on a subnet other than the USG’s default 192.168.1.0/24, it is necessary to change the USG’s LAN IP so the controller and USG can communicate.
-A local UI option is coming for this, but for now it can easily be done via CLI.
+A local UI option exists for USGs running on firmware v4.3.60 and newer.
+For older versions, it can easily be done via CLI.

-2. SSH into 192.168.1.1 using username ubnt / password ubnt.
+2. SSH into 192.168.1.1 using username and password combination of ubnt / ubnt.
 See this article for more on default username and password.

 3. For this example, the controller is on 10.0.0.50/24, so let's change the USG’s LAN IP to 10.0.0.1.
 Choose an available IP within the subnet of the local controller.